Mjames951/OmahaUnderground/README.md

     venv\Scripts\activate
 ### 3. Then install required modules
-make sure that requirements.txt is in your current directory
+make sure that requirements.txt is in your current directory this install the required python packages into your virtual environment folder:
-    pip install -r requirements.txt this install the required python packages into your virtual environment folder
+    pip install -r requirements.txt
 ### 4. Add the name of your venv folder to the .gitignore if it's not named 'venv'
 'venv' is already in .gitignore so don't worry about that
 ### 5. Run migrations real quick so setup the database